chenx/ExpressionValidatorLib/README.md

 About
 -----------------------
 Math expression validator library in C#.
-Cannot find one on line, so I wrote one for use.
+Didn't find one online that fits my need, so I wrote one for use.

 Usage
 ----------------------
-You can use it either as a library (ExpressionValidatorLib.dll), or as a class file (ExprValidator.cs).
+You can use it either as a library (<a href="https://github.com/chenx/ExpressionValidatorLib/blob/master/ExpressionValidatorLib/ExpressionValidatorLib/output/Release/ExpressionValidatorLib.dll">ExpressionValidatorLib.dll</a>), or as a class file (<a href="https://github.com/chenx/ExpressionValidatorLib/blob/master/ExpressionValidatorLib/ExpressionValidatorLib/ExprValidator.cs">ExprValidator.cs</a>).

 Implementation detail
 ------------